asif67131/Smart_dual_core_IOT_Home_Automation_using_ESP8266_Arduino_Blynk_Google_Assistant/README.md

 1. **Master (ESP8266):** Acts as the Cloud Gateway.
 It processes voice packets from **Sinric Pro**, virtual pins from **Blynk**, and sends structured string commands (e.g., `DOOR_OPEN`) to the Arduino via UART.
 2. **Slave (Arduino Uno):** Acts as the Hardware Executor.
 It manages the **PWM signal for the MG996R Servo**, handles the **active-low relay switching** for the 12V Solenoid, and monitors physical button interrupts for the lights.

 ---

 ## 🚀 Features <a name="features"></a>
-* **Voice-Activated Hinge:** Servo moves 0° to 90° on voice command.
+* **Voice-Activated Hinge:** Servo moves 0° to 90° via high-precision PWM control.
 * **Spring-Latch Logic:** Solenoid retracts only during the "Open" phase.
-During "Close," the servo swings the door back, allowing the sloped latch to click shut mechanically.
+During "Close," the servo swings the door back, allowing the sloped latch to click shut mechanically, saving power and reducing heat.
 * **Cloud-Native:** Fully integrated with Google Assistant and Blynk IoT.
 * **Bi-directional Sync:** Manual button presses on the Arduino update the Google Home and Blynk app status in real-time.